developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 * **Stop –** stops monitoring for Wi-Fi status events.
 * **Status –** This section will be populated with the data that comes from the signal event upon a change in status.
 It will be displayed only after the "Start" button has been tapped.

-> **Note**: Monitoring for Signal events may interfere with other UI elements of the feature demo application when it attempts to display the updated information. to avoid this, press "Stop" to disable Signal-events monitoring before viewing other features.
+> **Note**: Monitoring for Signal events may interfere with other UI elements of the feature demo application when it attempts to display the updated information.
+To avoid this, press "Stop" to disable Signal-events monitoring before viewing other features.

 ### Signature Capture
 The Signature Capture section of the Feature Demo application shows how to use the most common [Signature APIs](/enterprise-browser/1-4/api/signature/):